AliciaMMorgan/cross-industry-pm-playbook/README.md

 Favorite tools include:
 **ChatGPT**, **Claude**, **Microsoft 365 Copilot**, **GitHub Copilot**, **OneDrive**, **Google Drive**, **SharePoint**

 These agents are more than tools—they extend my thinking.
-They allow me to operate at scale while preserving the empathy and strategy required for real impact.⸻
+They allow me to operate at scale while preserving the empathy and strategy required for real impact.

+⸻